ROUA-WWolfsberger/dna-seq-gatk-variant-calling/README.md

 ## The pipeline was modified to support computing on servers via scratch folders to mainian a separation of environments, resources, and data files in separate locations.
+Additional parameters required in cofig files.

 Development was supported in part by 2SOFT/1.2/48 project "Partnership for Genomic Research in Ukraine and Romania" by the Joint Operational Programme Romania-Ukraine, through the European Neighbourhood Instrument (ENI).